Heating system - which one is best for you?

 - You want to supplement your existing heating system with renewable energy sources.

 A photovoltaic system converts solar energy into electricity.
-This energy can be fed into the public electricity grid for compensation or used by the owner himself, for example, to power electrical installations in his household, such as a heat pump.
+This energy can be fed into the public electricity grid for compensation or used by the owner himself, for example, to power electrical equipment in his household, such as a heat pump.
 As electricity purchase fees decrease and electricity prices increase, the latter option is currently much more interesting.
-For an investment in such a system to be worthwhile, the roof must be oriented to the south, west, or east.
-In addition, make sure that it is not obstructed by trees or mountains, etc.
+For the investment in such a system to pay off, the roof must be oriented to the south, west, or east.
+Furthermore, make sure that it is not obscured by trees or mountains, etc.

 - You own a house with an unshaded roof area facing south, west, or east.

-- You want greater independence from the electricity supplier by using energy from the roof.
+- You want greater independence from your electricity supplier by using energy from the roof.

 - You want to generate electricity yourself to power your heating system.